Accepted Casino Payment Methods in the UK

 Discover which top casinos in the UK are accepting MuchBetter:

 Many players who play on mobile and are concerned about their privacy and safety online like to use Boku.
 With this payment method, all you need to give is your phone number.
-You can pay using prepaid credit or add your deposit amount onto your next phone bill.
+You can pay using prepaid credit or add your deposit amount to your next phone bill.
 You can make instant deposits although you cannot withdraw with Boku.

 Discover more about this smartphone-friendly payment method right here: